Vandesm14/how/README.md

 # how to <your prompt>

 $ how to create a new file
-# Do you want to run the followimg command(s)?
+# Do you want to run the following command(s)?
 # touch shane.txt [y/N] y
 # $ touch shane.txt
 ```

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue to discuss what you would like to change.